wkjarosz/hdrview/README.md

 ## Compiling

-Compiling from scratch requires CMake and a recent version of XCode on Mac, Visual Studio 2015 on Windows, and GCC on Linux.
+Compiling from scratch requires CMake and a recent version of XCode on macOS, Visual Studio 2015 on Windows, and GCC on Linux.

-On Linux and MacOS, compiling should be as simple as
+On Linux and macOS, compiling should be as simple as

     git clone --recursive https://bitbucket.org/wkjarosz/hdrview.git
     cd hdrview